 Today, despite these efforts, the challenge of air pollution still exists.
-Late last year, for example, a report was published in the Journal of Environmental Research linking air pollution levels in Mexico City to the development Alzheimer disease markers in children.
+In 2018, for example, a report was published in the Journal of Environmental Research linking air pollution levels in Mexico City to the development Alzheimer disease markers in children.
 The study was led by Dr. Lilian Calderón-Garcidueñas from the University of Montana in Missoula, a neuroscientist whose previous work includes linking neurodegeneration in Mexico City’s dogs to heavy pollution levels.

 On the trail to smart city status in Mexico City